Arthur Somare: Corruption

 The Leadership Code gives the Ombudsman in Papua New Guinea the power to investigate allegations of corruption.
 If a leader is found prima facie in breach of the leadership code, the Ombudsman must refer the case to the Public Prosecutor.
 The latter can direct that a leadership Tribunal is formed consisting of several judges.
 PNG's Ombudsman Commission initially referred Somare to the Public Prosecutor in 2006 over misconduct in office, He challenged that decision in court and his political career seemed not to be hindered by the affair, This changed when he lost office and the Namah/O'Neill government came to power in 2011/2012.
-In July 2011, the prosecutor formally lodged 105 allegations of misconduct in office against Somare to the Leadership Tribunal,.
+In July 2011, the prosecutor formally lodged 105 allegations of misconduct in office against Somare to the Leadership Tribunal.
 Somare is alleged to have misapplied public funds and failed to produce acquittals in 2002, and also failed to submit his annual statements to the Ombudsman Commission in the late 1990s, as required by law.
 He was in 2011 immediately suspended as Angoram MP.
 Somare embarked on a string of court cases challenging the referral, but the courts did not find favorable for him.
 In July 2012, he appeared before the tribunal.
 He was then cleared of eight allegations of misappropriation of money from the District Improvement Grant and found guilty on a minor issue.
 Somare lost the 2012 parliamentary elections and this made the case before a Leadership Tribunal irrelevant.
 Leaders can avoid tribunals by resigning of losing leadership positions.

 Somare was accused by the former Minister for Public Enterprises, Mekere Morauta of squandering state funds through poor business decisions, malpractice and misappropriation of funds for personal gain, including lavish homes in Australia and visits to Singapore in 2011.

 Allegations lodged by Morauta against Somare include: his mishandling of a loan to buy equity in Liquid Niugini LNG, an LNG project, leading to a loss of K900 million; the loss of K31 million in bankrupted Lehman Brothers; K200 million owed by Telikom to banks as a result of loans being taken out without the authority of the Treasury; paralysing PNG Power due to a lack of capital; and facilitating a transaction in which K96 million disappeared from the Motor Vehicle Insurance Limited (MVIL), following the sale of MVIL shares in Bank South Pacific.
-The K96 million that had disappeared was subsequently found to be paid intoin an Australian bank account, owned by a “dubious investment company” Woodlawn Capital Ltd, Only a part of the money is recovered and the issue is the subject of a police investigation.
+The K96 million that had disappeared was subsequently found to be paid into an Australian bank account, owned by a “dubious investment company” Woodlawn Capital Ltd, Only a part of the money is recovered and the issue is the subject of a police investigation.